-- 6. The parties have agreed to enter into this Consent Order because they agree that it is in their own interests, and in the public interest, to proceed promptly with the actions called for herein rather than to expend additional time and resources litigating the matters set forth above.
+6. The parties have agreed to enter into this Consent Order because they agree that it is in their own interests, and in the public interest, to proceed promptly with the actions called for herein rather than to expend additional time and resources litigating the matters set forth above.
 Respondent enters into this Consent Order without admitting or denying the facts or allegations set forth herein.
-However, Respondent agrees not to contest such facts and allegations for purposes of the issuance or enforcement of this Consent Order. - 7.
-MassDEP's authority to issue this Consent Order is conferred by the Statutes and Regulations cited in Part II of this Consent Order. - 8.
-Respondent shall perform the following actions: - A. Within 30 days of the effective date of this Consent Order, Respondent shall: - a.
-Identify and describe all immediate actions taken to reduce the levels of HAA5 in its distribution system. - B. Within 120-days of the effective date of this Consent Order, Respondent shall: - a.
-Submit to MassDEP a report by a Massachusetts Registered Professional Engineer with expertise in Drinking Water compliance which:
+However, Respondent agrees not to contest such facts and allegations for purposes of the issuance or enforcement of this Consent Order.

+7. MassDEP's authority to issue this Consent Order is conferred by the Statutes and Regulations cited in Part II of this Consent Order.

-- i. documents the causes of the HAA5 MCL violation and the engineer's recommendations for preventing future HAA5 MCL violations in the water distribution system. - ii. includes an alternatives analysis including a feasibility evaluation, effectiveness determination, cost estimates, and implementation schedule. - iii. evaluates proposed treatment alternatives with respect to EPAs identified best available technologies (BAT) for achieving compliance with the maximum contaminant levels for disinfection byproducts. - iv. evaluates proposed treatment alternatives with respect to MassDEP's technology approval for achieving compliance with the maximum contaminant levels for disinfection byproducts. - v.
-Respondent shall implement the recommended actions set forth in the report as approved by MassDEP in accordance with a schedule approved by MassDEP. - C. Repeat the public notice and certification every three months as long as HAA5 MCL violations persist in accordance with 310 CMR 22.16, including content approved by MassDEP. - 9.
-Unless submitted via eDEP or except as otherwise provided, all notices, submittals and other communications required by this Consent Order shall be directed to:
+- 8. Respondent shall perform the following actions: - A. Within 45-days of the effective date of this Consent Order, Respondent shall provide the results of an evaluation of reducing water age by lowering levels within its water storage tank as a short-term means of reducing disinfection byproducts. - B. Within 120-days of the effective date of this Consent Order, Respondent shall: - a.
+Submit to MassDEP a report by a Massachusetts Registered Professional Engineer with expertise in Drinking Water compliance which: - i. documents the causes of the HAA5 MCL violation and the engineer's recommendations for preventing future HAA5 MCL violations in the water distribution system. - ii. includes an alternatives analysis including a feasibility evaluation, effectiveness determination, cost estimates, and implementation schedule. - iii. incorporates an evaluation of proposed treatment alternatives with respect to EPAs identified best available technologies (BAT) for achieving compliance with the maximum contaminant levels for disinfection byproducts (DBP) and provides an explanation as to why the selected alternative is Respondent's best option for achieving and maintaining DBP compliance. - iv. evaluates proposed treatment alternatives with respect to MassDEP's technology approval for achieving compliance with the maximum contaminant levels for disinfection byproducts, and details Respondent's intended method of obtaining approval for any technology not currently on MassDEP approved technologies list.

+- v.
+Respondent shall implement the recommended actions set forth in the report as approved by MassDEP in accordance with a schedule approved by MassDEP. - C. Repeat the public notice and certification every three months as long as HAA5 MCL violations persist in accordance with 310 CMR 22.16, including content approved by MassDEP.

+9. Unless submitted via eDEP or except as otherwise provided, all notices, submittals and other communications required by this Consent Order shall be directed to: